-Rarely have I met someone as tenacious and as passionate about her work as Palomar Health CAO Stephanie Baker, who when asked what her favorite pastime is, said she has run over 65 marathons on all seven continents.
+Rarely have I met someone as tenacious and as passionate about her work as Palomar Health Chief Administrative Officer Stephanie Baker, who when asked what her favorite pastime is, said she has run over 65 marathons on all seven continents.
 Yes, that includes Antarctica, for which she had to win a lottery and ride on a Russian War ship across 40-foot seas to attend.

 Baker has had a lot of practice overcoming obstacles.
 She moved to San Diego with her family as a young girl, as she suffered from severe asthma and was a frequent emergency department patient due to the extremely wet climate of her hometown of Lexington, KY.

 “Probably the reason why I went into emergency medicine is that I was in the [emergency department] a lot as a kid,” said Baker.
 The weather service suggested either Phoenix or San Diego as a better climate for her condition, and her family chose San Diego.
 Her asthma cleared up within 6 months, and they’ve been here ever since.

 “There’s just a lot of great opportunities to be outdoors and do fun things, up-and-coming restaurants, just a good community that we can grow,” said Baker.
 “There’s a great opportunity to have a balanced life because you put a lot into your work, so you need to maximize those hours outside of work to be balanced.”

 The Patient-Centered Experience

 One thing that makes Baker so uniquely qualified for her position is her background in nursing.
 As a new graduate, she started as a staff nurse and rose through the ranks to chief nurse.
 But for the last 16 years, Baker worked as a consultant to help organizations across the country.
 “It’s given me a really broad range of different experiences, organizations, and areas across the country, seeing how those things work, clinical and non-clinical,” she said.